mervyzr/astrea/README.md

 ### Code

 The simulation employs a higher-order finite volume subgrid model (Eulerian) with a fixed and uniform Cartesian grid with periodic or outlet boundary conditions.
 The solution in the grid is updated in parallel.
-The simulation also allows for magnetic fields with the magnetic permeability set to one for simplicity.

 The code is written entirely in Python 3, and uses the `numpy` and `h5py` modules extensively for calculations and data handling respectively.
 The last _stable^_ Python version supported is _**Python 3.13**_.